chandini2595/AI-to-do-data-science-coding-in-chatbot-mode/README.md

 Writing unit tests
 Writing entire app

-I have created end to end Reminder app and explained the same in youtube link provided.
+I have created end to end Reminder app and explained the same in youtube link provided and files are provided in github.

 Youtube Link: https://youtu.be/ATEoAtrqo40